buckmaxwell/rnm-travel-the-world/README.md

  - Toyota issued a recall on the lower ball joint due to the possibility of premature wear from improper finishing in production.
 The ball joints will be replaced under the recall.
 This recall applies to 2001-2004 models only.
 Please contact you local Toyota dealer to see if your vehicle is included.
  - What about after market air lockers? $2500 for a rear ARB locker with onboard air

+### 4Runner
+Fill stuff in.

-### About 4WD for Tacomas
+### About 4WD/AWD/RWD

 4 wheel drive is 2 wheel drive in reality.
-2 wheel drive is 1 wheel drive in reality.
+2 wheel drive (rwd) is 1 wheel drive in reality.
-4 wheel drive with a locker front or rear is actually 3 wheel drive. or locker front and rear is actually the true definaition of 4 wheel drive.
+4 wheel drive with a locker front or rear is actually 3 wheel drive.
+4 wheel drive with a locker in the front and rear is the true definaition of 4 wheel drive.